VITA: Vision-To-Action Flow Matching Policy

 Abstract

 We present VITA, a VIsion-To-Action flow matching policy that evolves latent visual representations into latent actions via flow matching for visuomotor control.
-Traditional flow matching and diffusion policies face a fundamental inefficiency: they sample from standard source distributions (e.g., Gaussian noise) and then require additional conditioning mechanisms, such as cross-attention, to condition action generation on visual information, incurring time and space overheads.
+Conventional flow matching and diffusion policies face a fundamental inefficiency: they sample from standard source distributions (e.g., Gaussian noise) and then require additional conditioning mechanisms, such as cross-attention, to condition action generation on visual information, incurring time and space overheads.
 We propose VITA, a novel paradigm that treats latent images as the source of the flow, and learns an inherent mapping from vision to action.
-VITA eliminates the need for separate conditioning modules, while preserving the generative modeling capabilities.
-We implement VITA as simple MLP layers, and evaluate VITA on challenging bi-manual manipulation tasks on the ALOHA platform, including 5 simulation and 2 real-world tasks.
-Despite its simplicity, MLP-only VITA outperforms or matches state-of-the-art generative policies, while reducing inference latency by 50% to 130% compared to conventional flow matching policies requiring different conditioning mechanisms or complex architectures.
+Because the source of the flow is visually grounded, VITA eliminates the need for repeated conditioning during generation.
+VITA inherently enables simpler architectures such as MLPs.
+We evaluate MLP-only VITA on 9 simulation and 5 real-world tasks from ALOHA and Robomimic.
+Despite its simplicity, VITA outperforms or matches state-of-the-art policies, while speeding up inference by 1.5x to 2.3x.
 To our knowledge, VITA is the first MLP-only flow matching policy capable of solving complex bi-manual manipulation tasks like those in ALOHA benchmarks.

 VITA Framework